 The bottom end of our range is based on the minimum values of the three scenarios included in the IMO’s Fourth Study logistics model method (OECD_RCP26_L).
 To estimate the impact of the latest EE measures, we assume that this scenario will fall in equal proportion to difference between our previous top and bottom ranges and the UMAS study to scale this projection downwards.

 Emissions estimates in the 4th GHG Study are for all shipping.
 We take the ratio between all shipping and the voyage-based approach in 2018 to derive voyage-based estimates.
 The UMAS study uses the vessel-based approach, we assume a constant ratio between vessel and voyage.

 Our analysis and rating methodology is currently limited to CO2 emissions.

 Scope of sector

 The IPCC GHG inventory guidelines divide shipping into international navigation, domestic navigation and fishing (IPCC, 2006).
 It defines international shipping as “journeys that depart in one country and arrive in a different country”, while domestic shipping includes “journeys from ports to ports within the same country”.
-International shipping is responsible for most emissions (87% in 2017) (IMO - MEPC, 2020a).
+International shipping is responsible for most emissions (70-87% in 2018 using voyage or vessel-based approaches respectively) (IMO - MEPC, 2020).
 Data incorporating both international, domestic shipping and fishing is often referred to as ‘total shipping’.